oduameh/Hyper-docs/DIDs.md

 ### List the created DID

-Check the `GET /did-registrar/dids` endpoint.
-The response should return a list containing one DID.
+Query the `GET /did-registrar/dids` endpoint.
+The response returns the new DID.

 ```json
 {